arnauKL/pipedk-status/README.md

 Audio information wasn't displaying properly with [`slstatus`](https://tools.suckless.org/slstatus/), and [`dwm-blocks`](https://github.com/torrinfail/dwmblocks) felt overly complex for my needs.
 This project is also an excuse to learn about linux, signals and practice writing C.

+UPDATE: `inotify` does not notify about file changes in /sys files bcs they are not real files, which throws off what I was trying to achieve with file watchers.
+Still learned a bunch though.

 ## Usage

 `pipedk` outputs status bar information to `stdout`.
 This output should be piped into `dwl` (requires the [`dwl-bar`](https://codeberg.org/dwl/dwl-patches/src/branch/main/patches/bar) patch).